 5. Business Analytics Enables Organizations to Optimize their Manufacturing

-With the implementation of analytics and automation across the end-to-end supply value chain, organizations can optimize planning, streamline spends, improve supplier management, enhance end-to-end visibility, reduce time to market, optimize operations and logistics efficiency, and meet budgets.
+With the implementation of analytics and automation across the end-to-end supply value chain, organizations can optimize difference planning, streamline spends, improve supplier management, enhance end-to-end visibility, reduce time to market, optimize operations and logistics efficiency, increase profits, and meet budgets.

 6. Business Analytics Enables Organizations to Enhance their MROI

-By creating data-driven marketing mix models, optimizing campaign and promotion plans, analyzing competition, and understanding customers, business analytics enables organizations to get the most out of their marketing spends and enhance their MROI.
+By creating valuable marketing mix models and investments, optimizing campaign and promotion plans, analyzing competition, and understanding customers, business analytics enables organizations to get the most out of their marketing spends and enhance their MROI.

 7. Business Analytics Enables Organizations to Find the Right Pricing Strategy

-Business analytics enables organizations to proactively adjust prices to fulfill customers’ needs without hampering organizational profitability.
+Business intelligence tools enables organizations to proactively adjust prices to fulfill customers’ needs without hampering organizational profitability.
 It enables them to gauge the impact of pricing activities on business, analyze the profitability of specific price points, and optimize their overall pricing strategy.

 8. Business Analytics Accelerates Clinical Research